There are currently no active references in this article.

-T. begoniifolia Steven
+Tilia begoniifolia Steven

 RHS Hardiness Rating: H5

-With its much wider natural distribution, subsp. caucasica is assumed by Donald Pigott (2012) to be the form sold around Europe by Späth’s nursery in the 19th century and (as a very elegant tree with unusually large leaves with long mucronate tips) by Hillier and Sons, and perhaps other nurseries, through the mid 20th century.
-A tree in the Liege Botanic Garden, Belgium, had a dbh of 1.04 m in 2016 (monumentaltrees.com 2018); a 1912 planting at Birr Castle in Co.
-Offaly was 23.5 m × 1.21 m dbh in 2010 (Tree Register 2018); this tree received an Award of Merit from the Royal Horticultural Society.
-Younger trees of the large-leaved form had reached 25 m in England at the Westonbirt National Arboretum and at Althorp Park, Northamptonshire, in 2014, and at Stourhead, Wiltshire, in 2016, and (a tree planted in 1966) 14 m as far north as the St Andrews Botanic Garden in Fife in 2013 (Tree Register 2018).
-This variant has to count as one of the most handsome of limes; it is most likely to be confused with glabrous forms of Tilia americana.
-(The absence of staminodes in the flowers of T. dasystyla is the absolute botanical distinction, but this species also has significantly larger tufts of axillary hair under its leaves, which are more rounded in outline.)
+Through the mid-20th Century, Hillier and Sons distributed a form which makes a very elegant tree whose unusually large leaves have long mucronate tips.
+Specimens of this form have reached 25 m in England at the Westonbirt National Arboretum (2014); Althorp Park, Northamptonshire (2014); and at Stourhead, Wiltshire (2016).
+In Scotland, a tree planted in 1966 at St Andrews Botanic Garden, Fife was measured at 14 m in 2013 (Tree Register 2018).
+This variant has to count as one of the most handsome limes; it is most likely to be confused with glabrous forms of Tilia americana.
+(The absence of staminodes in the flowers of T. dasystyla is the clearest botanical distinction, but this species also has significantly larger tufts of hair in the vein axils under its leaves, which are typically more rounded in outline.)